rucio/documentation/docs/developer/type_annotation_guide.md

 Dynamically typed programming languages execute many common programming behaviours, that static programming languages perform during compilation, at runtime.
-While this is leads to quick prototyping, big projects could suffer from some consequences.
+While this leads to quick prototyping, big projects could suffer from some consequences.
 In particular:

 - The code is harder to read: Parameters and return types are specified in typed languages, they give some hints on how to call a function and what to expect.
-Bugs and inconsistencies can be spotet easier (e.g. when a "get" function return a list), and some IDEs display these information for a more convenient coding experience.
+Bugs and inconsistencies can be easier to spot (e.g. when a "get" function return a list), and some IDEs display these information for a more convenient coding experience.
 All of this is missing in dynamically typed programming languages.